jpreardon/good-morning-display/WORKLOG.md

 ## Notes

+### 2021-03-06

+I started looking at adding alerts last night.
+Here's the statuses I've seen:

+- Weekday Service
+- Weekend Service
+- No Scheduled Service
+- Planned Work
+- Delays

+The last two are the only ones I care about at this point.
+Rather than trying to display all of the information.
+I think I'll just go with a small icon next to the direction label (the alerts have a direction).
+I hope my guess that direction "0" is North and "1" is South (I couldn't find any documentation on this).
+I think this is good enough for yet another "MVP"!
+I'll commit this and keep an eye on it this week to see how it works.

 ### 2021-03-05

 Took a look at the settings code.
 It looks pretty good.
 I think I can call that little refactoring "done" for now.